cooperchen110/javlibrary/README.md

 ## Basic Usage
-Get actors and videos data from [Javlibrary](http://www.javlibrary.com/).
-The data is stored in MongoDB and the proccessed data is shown in json and csv format.
+Get actor and video infomation from [Javlibrary](http://www.javlibrary.com/).
+All the data is stored in MongoDB and the proccessed data is shown in json and csv format.

 ## How To Use
 - First, you need to clone this repository to your local machine